Emmotes/ic_spoilers/docs/rust.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **One Gold Piece** (Guess)
 > Assuming Rust does not already have one, he has a 10% chance to find a shiny gold piece after any kill that drops gold.
 Each time Rust finds a shiny gold piece he gains a Riches stack.
 Rust increases the effect of Hello, Friends by 10% for each Riches stack he has, stacking multiplicatively.
 Rust loses his shiny gold piece whenever you use his ultimate ability.
-Riches stacks are capped at the highest area unlocked / 5, rounded up.
+Riches stacks are capped at the highest area unlocked divided by 5, rounded up.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>